-In order to conclude with absolute certainty what adverse effects would result from the proposed project in relation to shoreline processes and the adequacy of the existing lateral public access easement, a historical shoreline analysis based on site-specific studies would be necessary.
+In order to conclude with absolute certainty what adverse effects would result from the proposed project in relation to shoreline processes a historical shoreline analysis based on site-specific studies would be necessary.
 Although this level of analysis has not been submitted by the applicant, the Commission notes that because the applicant has proposed as part of the project an offer to dedicate a lateral public access easement along the entire southern portion of the lot, as measured from the dripline of the proposed deck, it has not been necessary for Commission staff to engage in an extensive analysis as to the adequacy of the original easement or whether the imposition of an offer to dedicate would be required here absent the applicant's proposal.
 As such, Special Condition Four (4) has been required in order to ensure that the applicant's offer to dedicate a lateral public access easement is transmitted prior to the issuance of the coastal development permit.